ALCOHOL AND ITS EFFECTS

 In contrast, a highly spiritual way of thinking about this could be through the phrases in the faith-based Serenity Prayer which acknowledges the dyad of serenity to accept things, courage to change things, and wisdom to know the difference.

 No matter what your background, beliefs, or framework, Locus of Control concepts are applicable in your life.
 This is one of the most fundamental things to grasp for your recovery.
 People who recover from addiction are highly accurate and knowledgeable about themselves.
-They also are internally truthful… if they can control their drinking, they do.
+They also are internally truthful.
+When deciding to drink, if they can control their drinking, they do.
 If they cannot, they own that truth.

 In 1994, Audrey Kishline, a self-described problem drinker, formed the self-help group Moderation Management to offer those interested in cutting back their drinking an alternative support program to Alcoholic’s Anonymous.
 This program was based on the guidelines of the CDC around safe drinking limits and emphasized mindfulness in drinking, a holistic and healthy life, and an acceptance of full alcoholism as a disease requiring abstinence.
 The program involved peer support meetings in which participants would conduct a self-inventory of their drinking and priorities and would seek to make changes in certain areas.

 Moderation Management is somewhat controversial in the field of recovery, but this seems to be due to what is called the “clinician’s bias.”
-This bias describes that a clinician, when encountering only sick people, will gradually over-emphasize the number of sick people in society.
+This bias describes a clinician, when encountering only sick people, will gradually over-emphasize the number of sick people in society.
 In addiction treatment centers and AA meetings where people have severe alcoholism, there is sometimes bias that all people with drinking problems must look similar to those people.
-In fact, many people who develop problematic drinking behaviors are able to acknowledge the issue and cut back appropriately.
+In fact, many people who develop problematic drinking behaviors are able to acknowledge the issue and cut back appropriately when deciding to drink.

 This program is a possibility for some people, especially those with borderline alcoholism or a very mild alcoholic disease.
 This does become more of an issue for moderate or severe alcoholics.
 It is common that people with a moderate disease will seek out Moderation Management based on their ambivalence about fully quitting alcohol, but realize that abstinence is the only effective choice for them moving forward.